 Indeed, during the First World War, Notre-Dame-de-Lorette (Lorette hill) represented a strategic point for the German forces.
 Intense fighting took place on the hill between the French Army and the German Army from October 1914 to October 1915.
 Over 100,000 soldiers were killed.
 A national cemetery comprising 20,000 individual graves was erected on 13 hectares (picture below).
 Lorette hill has seven other ossuaries, located at the corners of the cemetery, in which lie the bodies of more than 17,000 Unknown Soldiers.

 To know more about this famous site, click on the following link :

 As for the Canadian War Memorial of Vimy, it is the most prestigious Canadian monument in Europe.
 It stands on Hill 145, overlooking the Canadian battlefield of 1917, at one of the points of fiercest fighting and is located about 20 km north of Arras.
 The Memorial stands as a tribute to all Canadian soldiers who risked or gave their lives in battle during the First World War and commemorates the 9 April 1917 battle.

 For more information about this site, click on this link :

 The Arras memorial is a World War I memorial, located in the Faubourg d’Amiens British Cemetery, in the western part of the city.
 It commemorates 34,785 soldiers of the forces of the United Kingdom, South Africa and New Zealand, who died in the Arras sector between the spring of 1916 and 7 August 1918.
 This war memorial has a unique Greek architecture.

 The Louvre-Lens museum is a branch of the Louvre museum in Paris and has been open to visitors since December 2012.
 It is located in the industrial city of Lens, near Arras.

 For more information about this new art museum, click on the following link :

-The owner of this website is Emilie Sergent, a native of Arras, who has also lived and traveled in other countries including the UK, USA, Spain, Germany, India and the Netherlands to name just a few.
+The owner and editor of this website is Emilie Sergent, a native of Arras, who has also lived and traveled in other countries including the UK, USA, Spain, Germany, India and the Netherlands to name just a few.

 75 responses so far